paphus/Project-Libre/README.md

 Project-Libre
 =============

-Open client platform for web and mobile live chat, chatroom, forum, chat bot, and other services supported by the libre services
+Project Libre is an open client platform for web and mobile services.
+Project Libre includes and API, SDK, and user interface for live chat, chatrooms, forums, chat bots, and other services supported by the libre and Paphus servers.

+The hosted servers include:

 * BOT libre! - http://www.botlibre.com - free chat bot creation and hosting platform
 * FORUMs libre! - http://www.forumslibre.com - free embeddable forums